FitSmallBusiness

 Navigate to the QuickBooks Online Banking Center.

-The QuickBooks Online Banking Center includes a tile across the top for each bank and credit card account that is connected to QuickBooks.
+The QuickBooks Online Banking Center includes a tile across the top for each bank and credit card account that’s connected to QuickBooks.
 Each tile includes the name of the financial institution, the current bank balance, and the current account balance in QuickBooks.
-If your bank is not shown in a tile at the top of the screen, it is not yet connected to your QuickBooks Online account.
-Visit our prior tutorial, How to Import Bank Transactions, to connect your bank account.

 QuickBooks Online Banking Center

 A. Bank balance: This is the actual balance in your bank account as of the last time QuickBooks imported your banking transactions.
-In the above example, the bank account was “Updated moments ago.”

 C. Bank feed transactions: Transactions imported through your bank feed are organized into three tabs:

-• For Review: Imported transactions initially appear in the For Review tab where you must add, match, or exclude them.
+1. For Review: Imported transactions initially appear in the For Review tab where you must add, match, or exclude them.

-• Excluded: The Excluded tab lists imported transactions that you have chosen to not transfer to your QuickBooks check register.
+3. Excluded: The Excluded tab lists imported transactions that you have chosen to not transfer to your QuickBooks check register.
 Excluding should be extremely rare and likely only used when correcting for a previous error.
 All bank transactions―even if personal―must be entered into the QuickBooks check register.

 Each transaction in the For Review tab must be added to the check register, matched to an existing transaction already in QuickBooks, or excluded from QuickBooks.

-It’s critical that imported transactions are matched to any existing transactions, instead of being added as new transactions.
+It’s critical that imported transactions are matched to any existing transactions instead of being added as new transactions.
 If you add transactions that already exist, the check register will include them twice, and your bank account and financial statements will be wrong.
 Some examples of imported bank transactions that will already exist in QuickBooks include:

 • Checks printed from QuickBooks